Tgithinji/alx-backend/README.md

-This repository contains tasks fronm alx backend specialization
+This repository contains tasks from alx backend specialization